Sreeram341/NearestPalindrome/README.md

 javac Palindrome.java
 javac PalindromeDriver.java

-java Palindrome
+java PalindromeDriver

-Input in the below way and followed by Test cases:
+/** Input in the below way and followed by Test cases:

 Enter all numbers here with space delimeted --> 5 7997 7843785 356777 23 99